 Associates Degree Programs in Occupational Therapy

 The occupational therapy field involves helping patients improve their lives as they deal with chronic illnesses, injuries, mental impairment or genetic disorders.
-Associate's degree programs in occupational therapy qualify graduates for work as occupational therapy assistants.
-These professionals work with supervising occupational therapists.
+Associate's degree programs in occupational therapy qualify graduates to work as occupational therapy assistants.

-Along with general education courses, students take core courses in occupational therapy, such as physical rehabilitation techniques and patient assessment.
-Students learn how to employ various types of equipment and tools in the treatment of patients.
+Along with general education courses, students enrolled in an associate's degree program in occupational therapy take core courses such as physical rehabilitation techniques and patient assessment.
+Students learn to employ various types of equipment and tools in treating patients.
 Such programs also include internships which allow students to gain practical experience in clinics, hospitals or community-based centers.
-Earning an accredited associate's degree in this field can prepare students for state licensure as occupational therapy assistants.
+Earning an accredited associate's degree in this field can prepare students for state licensure as an occupational therapy assistant.

-A high school diploma or equivalent is required for admission to the associate's program.
-Students are expected to be competent in English, reading and math, and admission exams in these subjects may be required.
-In addition, high school biology is highly recommended.
+- Other Requirements: Students are expected to be competent in English, reading and math, and admission exams in these subjects may be required; high school biology is recommended.

 Curricula are designed to prepare students to work one-on-one with individuals in a variety of settings.
-Students learn how to recognize a patient's needs, how to do a patient assessments and how to setup a plan, with goals, for treatment.
+Students learn how to recognize a patient's needs, do patient assessments and set up a treatment plan, including goals.
 A program's curriculum may include the following courses: